What Is Changing for the UK Driving Test in 2026

 How this connects with the rest of the guides

 For the booking rule mechanics specifically, see the DVSA booking rule change May 2026 guide.
-For the marking sheet update, the DVSA test changes 9 June 2026 guide walks each category.
+For the move-your-test rule, the DVSA test changes 9 June 2026 guide covers how it works.
 For the wait time picture, the driving test wait times 2026 guide covers the regional breakdown.
 For cost planning, the driving test cost UK 2026 guide and the driving instructor cost UK 2026 guide cover fees and lesson rates.
 For statistical context, the driving test statistics UK 2026 guide covers the full DRT122A picture.

 Sources and further reading